abramhindle/CMPUT404-project-socialdistribution/README.md

 # Creating a Database

-**For Windows** first install PostgreSQL via https://www.enterprisedb.com/downloads/postgres-postgresql-downloads Following this guide for installation and how to get to the Postgres console : https://medium.com/@9cv9official/creating-a-django-web-application-with-a-postgresql-database-on-windows-c1eea38fe294
+**For Windows** first install PostgreSQL via https://www.enterprisedb.com/downloads/postgres-postgresql-downloads

+Follow this guide for installation and how to get to the Postgres console: https://medium.com/@9cv9official/creating-a-django-web-application-with-a-postgresql-database-on-windows-c1eea38fe294

 In the **psql** shell, accept the default for the **Server**, **Database**, **Port**, and **Username** fields by pressing Enter.
-However, at the **Password** field, you must enter the password that you chose during in the Installation Setup Wizard.
+However, at the **Password** field, you must enter the password that you chose during the Installation Setup Wizard.

-Enter the following information below after you see the warning message and the line ```postgres=#```:
+Next, follow the steps below (after you see the warning message and the line ```postgres=#```):

 ```
  postgres=# CREATE DATABASE social_distribution_db with ENCODING 'UTF-8';